Albert0i/mern_stack_course_part_1/fronttest/README.md

 Please check [API Slices: React Hooks](https://redux-toolkit.js.org/rtk-query/api/created-api/hooks#usequery) for more.

-Provide the Api to our `App` so that our `Data` component can work.
+Don't forget to provide the Api to our `App`.

 App.js
 ```javascript